Most AI implementations fail. But not for the reasons the industry talks about.

 The consulting firms want you to believe it's change management.
 The software vendors want you to believe it's integration complexity.
 The analysts want you to believe it's governance gaps and executive sponsorship.
 They're not lying exactly — those things exist.
 But they're describing reasons #5 through #11 while pretending they're reasons #1 through #3.

-Every board is asking about AI strategy.
+Every board is asking questions on AI strategy.
 The pressure is real.
 Companies start from "we need to do something with AI" rather than "we have this specific $2 million per year problem that AI could close."
 The initiative gets approved.
 Budget gets allocated.
 A vendor gets selected.
 And six months later, nobody can articulate what success looks like because nobody defined it at the start.

 No amount of good implementation rescues a project that shouldn't exist.
 This is not a failure of execution.
 It's a failure that happens before the first line of code is written or the first workflow is mapped.